-Australia doesn't have the best track record when it comes to bolstering its internet infrastructure, but if you do happen to live in an area where the National Broadband Network (NBN) has rolled out in a fixed line capacity, then you've likely found that you're spoiled for choice when it comes to the amount of plans available.
+Australia doesn't have the best track record when it comes to bolstering its internet infrastructure, but with the National Broadband Network (NBN) rollout now officially 'complete' (though some might beg to differ), chances are good that you've now got access to some kind of wired fibre connection at home... and you've likely found that you're spoiled for choice when it comes to the amount of plans available.

-Download speed is also an important, albeit secondary, concern for gamers.
-An NBN 50 plan, as the name suggests, offers download speeds at a maximum of 50Mbps, but you may find that dropping during peak times.
-Meanwhile, NBN 100 plans offer a maximum of 100Mbps, which means at best, that 130GB download will take an hour and a half (though remember: getting maximum speeds with NBN tends to be rare).
+You may also find that dropping during peak times, and most ISPs claim peak speeds in the mid to high 40s.
+Meanwhile, NBN 100 plans offer a maximum of 100Mbps, which means at best, that 130GB download will take about 3 hours (though remember: getting maximum speeds with NBN tends to be rare).
 It's worth noting that the NBN tier you opt for shouldn't affect your pings, only your maximum download speeds.

 Regardless of the NBN speed you opt for, it may still be worth investing in one of the best gaming routers on the market.
 These won't improve the overall speed of your connection, but they can help reduce the chance of any lag being introduced by your home's network setup.